mastcu/SerialEM/ReadMe.txt

 libraries for the corresponding DLLs in the binary SerialEM distributions, which incorporate Intel Math Kernel Library FFT routines from version 11.1 of the Intel compiler collection.
-If you do not have a license for these, you should change the project configuration under Linker - Input as follows (unless using the SerialEM14 project in VS 2015):
+If you do not have a license for these, you should either compile with the v140 configurations, or change the project configuration under Linker - Input as follows:
   1) Remove "-MKL" from the entry for libifft in "Additional Dependencies".
   2) Remove "-IOMP" from the entries there for libiimod and libcfshr.
   3) Completely remove the entry there for libiomp5md.lib.